 Christians and Government

 Christians do not agree on the exact meaning of this passage.
 Does God determine who each king, president, or governing body is for every nation?
-Are we called upon to submit to the government that we are under with no exceptions?
+Are we called upon to submit to illegitimate Government?
 If so, then we are forced to conclude that God put Hitler in power, and it was God’s will for the German citizens to obey orders and go along with the atrocities that were carried out against the Jews and others.
 Some have maintained that the United States of America was founded on unscriptural grounds because the people rebelled against the crown in order to establish this nation.
-Of course, others have adamantly disagreed and have claimed that unjust government action is reason for a lack of compliance toward that government.
-It has been suggested that in this passage Paul was describing the ideal government, and how we should behave as citizens under the ideal government, because it was obvious then, just as it is now, that there have been many unjust rulers and governing bodies that have not fulfilled the function described in these verses.
+Of course, others have adamantly disagreed and have claimed that unjust Government action is reason for a lack of compliance toward that Government.
+It has been suggested that in this passage Paul was describing ideal government, and how we should behave as citizens under ideal government, because it was obvious then, just as it is now, that there have been many unjust rulers and governing bodies that have not fulfilled the function described in these verses.
 Consequently, this could not be a blanket mandate.
 It has been countered that when Paul wrote this, the tyrant Nero was in power and if there were exceptions to the case, living under Nero would have been one of them.
 Countering this, the argument is made that the very fact that no exceptions are made in this passage, shows that something else is going on here, because it is a given that we should obey God, rather than those in power, when obedience to men conflicts with obedience to God.
 There is an argument that says that the early Christians expected the Lord Jesus to return very soon, and since Christians had no recourse in their current situation, and knowing that Nero would become aware of Paul’s letter, Paul was deliberately writing words that would make the Christians not seem like a threat to Nero, to try to keep the Christians from being persecuted.
 Paul meant this passage to be specifically for his immediate readers, rather than as a mandate for Christians of all-time, since he could not have known that the world would continue for another (almost) 2,000 years.
 The argument goes, that people often forget, or do not realize, that much of what is written in the Bible should be taken in the context of the time when it was written.
 What should we make of this passage as Christians today?

 The Bible also says that Satan is the god (or ruler) of this world.
 When Adam lost the dominion that God gave him when he rebelled against God, Satan took dominion by default.
 Satan and the powers of darkness influence the kingdoms of the world away from God and holiness.
 When Satan tempted the Lord Jesus, he offered him “the kingdoms of the world” and the Lord did not say that it was not in Satan’s power to do so.
 He simply stated that he would do “the will of God” and would not accept Satan’s offer.
 None of this is meant to say that God is not ultimately in control, he is, but again, he is currently allowing the free-will choices of human and angelic agents to “play out” so to speak.

-1) The Hebrews were slaves in Egypt and were being governed by Pharaoh and his officials.
+1) The Hebrews were slaves in Egypt and were being ruled by Pharaoh and his officials.
 The day came when Pharaoh commanded the Egyptian midwives to kill all of the Hebrew males that were born.
 The Egyptian midwives, no doubt having been influenced by the Hebrew mothers and their faith in the God of Israel, refused to do so and when they were asked about the matter, they lied about what happened.
-They did not comply with this government mandate.
-They protected others from harm from their government, and the Bible says God dealt well with them and blessed them for their actions.
+They did not comply with this State mandate.
+They protected others from harm from State policies, and the Bible says God dealt well with them and blessed them for their actions.
 “But the midwives feared God, and did not as the king of Egypt commanded them, but saved the men children alive.
 And the king of Egypt called for the midwives, and said unto them, Why have ye done this thing, and have saved the men children alive?
 And the midwives said unto Pharaoh, Because the Hebrew women are not as the Egyptian women; for they are lively, and are delivered ere the midwives come in unto them.
 Therefore God dealt well with the midwives: and the people multiplied, and waxed very mighty.”

 3) Moses was raised in Pharaoh’s household, but he came to know that he was one of the Hebrews.
 One day he saw an Egyptian beating a Hebrew slave, and after looking this way and that way, he killed the Egyptian and buried him in the sand.
 Knowing this would result in his death at the hands of Pharaoh, he fled into the wilderness.
 He did not subject himself to Pharaoh’s government for this act.
 After years in the wilderness, God called on Moses to deliver the Hebrews from Egyptian bondage, which he did.

 4) Years later, when the Hebrews were making their way through various lands at God’s bidding, two Hebrew spies slipped into Jericho to “get the scoop” on the place.
 Officials in Jericho must have gotten wind that they were there, for the two spies ended up in the house of Rahab, a harlot.
 Because Rahab had heard about God and “feared him”, she hid the spies.
-This was clearly defiance toward her government.
+This was clearly defiance toward State officials.
 When the officials arrived, she lied to them and said the spies had gone out a certain way.
 The Bible says that God honored her for her faith.
 “Likewise also was not Rahab the harlot justified by works, when she had received the messengers, and had sent them out another way?”